idlehabitat/Term-Project-LIS-545/README.md

 # Term-Project-LIS-545
-A repository created for LIS 545: Data Curation I with Matthew Mayernik at the University of Washington.
+This repository was created for LIS 545: Data Curation I with Matthew Mayernik at the University of Washington.

 Contents of main: